 1. A tug of war is a rope pulling contest between two teams.
 Each team positions themselves at opposite ends of the rope and then, when it starts, they all start pulling their end to see which team is stronger.

-2. A back and forth battle for power or authority.
+2. A tug of war can mean a back and forth battle for power or authority.

 Tug of war is a strength based game that pits two teams against each other in what is essentially a pulling contest.
-Before the game begins, both teams are lined up in a row, one team is positioned on the left, the other on the right, and they both grab onto a single rope.
-Once the game starts, everyone starts pulling on the rope with all their might; the goal is to out-muscle the opposing team.
+Before the game begins, both teams line up in a row; one team is positioned on the left, the other on the right.
+They both grab onto a single rope and when the game starts, everyone starts pulling with all their might.
+The goal is to out-muscle the opposing team.

-The origins for this game arn’t really clear, however, apparently there are old Egyptian paintings that depict a sort of tug of war game that was played back then, however, unlike today’s game, there doesn’t seem to be any rope involved.
+The origin of this game is not clear.
+Apparently, there are old Egyptian paintings that depict some sort of tug of war game that was played back then.
+However, unlike today’s game, there does not seem to be any rope involved.
 Instead, the players in the front rows hold hands and start pulling back.